submariner-io/submariner-website/src/content/development/release-process/_index.en.md

    [Shipyard release](https://github.com/submariner-io/shipyard/releases) was created and the [tagged Dapper base image is on Quay](https://quay.io/repository/submariner/shipyard-dapper-base?tab=tag).

-5) Pull requests will be created for projects that consume `shipyard` to update them to the new version in preparation for the subsequent steps.
+5) Pull requests will be created for projects that consume Shipyard to update them to the new version in preparation for the subsequent steps.
 The automation will leave a comment with a list of them.
 Make sure all those PRs are merged and their release jobs pass.

 ### Step 2: Create Admiral Release

-Once the pull request to pin the `admiral` project to the new `shipyard` version is merged, we can proceed to updating the release YAML file to create an `admiral` release.
+Once the pull request to pin Admiral to the new Shipyard version is merged, we can proceed to updating the release YAML file to create an Admiral release.

 1) Edit the release yaml file (`v0.8.0.yaml`).
 Update the `status` field to `admiral` and add the `admiral` component with the latest commit ID hash: